 No member of the Tribunal shall have been directly connected with the case previously.

 The Chair of Council shall make recommendations on the membership of the Tribunal.
-With the prior permission of the member of staff the Loughborough AUT shall be consulted before their recommendations are made.
+With the prior permission of the member of staff the Loughborough UCU shall be consulted before their recommendations are made.

 3. A charge shall not be determined without an oral hearing at which the member of the academic staff concerned and any representative appointed by the member are entitled to be present.
 The member of staff and a representative shall be entitled to attend all meetings of the Tribunal at which witnesses are present or evidence heard.

-4. Written details of the charge or charges against the member as formulated by the Registrar or other officer in charge of the proceedings together with any other relevant documents will be sent to the members concerned.
+4. Written details of the charge or charges against the member as formulated by the Chief Operating Officer or other officer in charge of the proceedings together with any other relevant documents will be sent to the members concerned.
 The member shall be invited to supply a written statement or produce documents within 10 working days.
 The charge against the member and any documents produced by the member will be sent to the Tribunal no less than 10 working days prior to the first meeting of the Tribunal.
 The Chair of the Tribunal shall have the discretion to postpone the hearing if requested by the member concerned or the officer in charge of the proceedings because of exceptional circumstances.
-At least 5 working days notice will be given before the Tribunal re-convenes.
+At least 5 working days’ notice will be given before the Tribunal re-convenes.

-5. The Registrar, or other officer in charge of the proceedings, shall have the right to present or arrange for the presentation by a legally qualified person of the charge or charges before the Tribunal.
+5. The Chief Operating Officer, or other officer in charge of the proceedings, shall have the right to present or arrange for the presentation by a legally qualified person of the charge or charges before the Tribunal.

 6. The member of the academic staff concerned shall be entitled to be represented by another person, whether such person be legally qualified or not, in connection with and at any hearing of charges by the Tribunal.
-This representative may be a member of the AUT.
+This representative may be a member of the UCU.

 7. The member of staff concerned, or the member's representative, and the officer in charge of the proceedings or a representative, shall be able to call witnesses and may question witnesses upon the evidence on which the case is based.